 Let’s take the computer-game industry as an example and how they implement DRM.
 They use several methods, but one is limited install activations.
 This is where the owner of the game is only allowed a limited number of installs.
 It’s usually about three or five.
 That number may seem fair, but what if a computer is reformatted or upgraded?
 This can be an issue for someone who is planning on playing this game for years to come on multiple computers.
 Another method is persistent online authentication.
 This is where a game must always be online to play.
 This is also intrusive as it forces someone to be online to play their game.
 What if their network is down, or the servers that are enforcing the DRM are not accessible some day?

 So DRM is a complicated issue.
 I am all in favor of a digital future and in favor of paying full price for entertainment because I like supporting the industries and people that create it.
 It bothers me that a game I love, which I am totally willing to pay the full price for, may not make its money back or get a sequel because of lost sales due to piracy.
 I’m not sure if DRM is the answer, but it does attempt to protect the industries that create content.

 Some are saying that relaxing the restrictions of DRM may actually be beneficial.
 Look at the content that is available on YouTube.
 Some artists are happy to get the word of their art out even if it means losing a few sales.
 What is lost at first may be gained via new revenue through an unofficial copy.
 DRM-free is actually regarded as a good thing to many, and even is looked at as good marketing.
 If the price is right, some people are happy to support DRM-free media and play video, music, or a game through any medium they see fit.
 It’s an interesting argument and one that affects us all in some form or another.

-Andy Li is a member of the Information Technology Senior Seminar course and is planning on an eventual career in database administration.
+Adam Barber is a member of the Information Technology Senior Seminar course and is planning a career in network and systems administration.